Chalma, Malinalco: Appearance of the Christ Image

 In approximately 1537, Augustinians, including Brothers Sebastian de Tolentino and Nicolas Perea came to evangelize the Malinalco region of which Chalma is part.
 From there, the story has a number of versions.
 Most state that after learning about and perhaps seeing the rites associated with the worship of Oxtoteotl, Tolentino and Perea worked to evangelize here, urging the local people to destroy the idol.
-Then, three days later, the friars returned to destroy the idol themselves, but instead found a life-sized image of a crucified Christ in the space that the idol, which was found in pieces on the ground, previously occupied.
+Then, three days later, the friars returned to destroy the idol themselves, but instead found a life-sized image of a crucified Christ in the space that the idol was, made of the same material as the idol, but the idol was found in pieces on the ground which was previously occupied.
 Upon seeing the image, the indigenous people are said to have fallen down in "apostolic piety", which allowed for the conversion of the people of this area.

 A less-popular version of the story states that a muleteer was looking for one of his animals when he found the Black Christ in one of the caves.

 The cave in which the Christ image was found became a very popular Christian pilgrimage site starting from the 16th century.
 In 1643, a primitive church was constructed in a nearby plain.
 The Augustinian order administered the cult and chapel for many years, before deciding to construct a monastery and buildings to house the pilgrims who came to worship.
 By the end of the Colonial period, the complex was known as the Royal Convent and Sanctuary of Our Lord Jesus Christ and Saint Michael of the Caves of Chalma.